hardwarehacklab/hardwarehacklab.github.io/app/_projects/dirty-dishes.md

  - name     : "Aidan Obley"
 ---

-There’s something watching people at the sink in the ThoughtWorks NYC office.
+There’s something watching people at the sink in the Thoughtworks NYC office.

-For the past few weeks, a team of designers from Parsons School for Design have been working with a technologist at ThoughtWorks.
+For the past few weeks, a team of designers from Parsons School for Design have been working with a technologist at Thoughtworks.
 They’re designing a system for our office to deter people from leaving their dirty dishes in the sink.
 It’s not a huge technology problem, but it has helped make our workplace a cleaner, nicer place.

 <figure>
 	<img src="/images/projects/2016/dirty-dishes/dirtyDishes.gif">